Table of Contents

 2) Clean Up Crew (CUC)

-We have an entire Beginner Guide to Clean Up Crews, so check it out!
+We’ve dedicated an entire Beginner Guide to Clean Up Crews, so I encourage you to give it a look!

-But don’t be fooled into thinking that the perfect clean up crew will solve your algae problems.
-It won’t, and you will still have to manually remove nuisance algae from time to time.
+However, don’t fall into the trap of believing that the ideal clean up crew will completely resolve your algae issues.
+It won’t, and you’ll still need to manually address nuisance algae now and then.

 3) Manual Removal